Food & Organic Waste

 - Encourage highest and best use of organic material through the potential use of disposal bans, disposal levies, and/or extended producer responsibility programs.

 - Maximize public procurement for recycled organic residual products by requiring or at a minimum providing preferred purchasing in government projects or activities and identify incentives to increase organic residual management programs at all government agencies and institutions.

 - Compostable products and packaging should be kept out of the food and organics waste stream, and the responsibility and onus for managing compostable/digestible products and packaging waste should be squarely on the industry that produces them, and not the waste services sector.

 - Restructure the approvals and service delivery processes for organics diversion facilities to reduce complexity and strengthen enforcement while ensuring environmental protection.
 The province should review regulatory odour limits and their odour management applicability for the waste management sector to ensure a consistent and effective approach.

 - Require businesses and public sector organizations to recycle organic materials in a manner that reduces contamination and ensures high quality outputs.

 Learn more about this issue: Rethink Organic Waste: A Circular Strategy for Organic Waste (Oct 2015)

-(A joint publication from the Ontario Waste Management Association, The Canadian Biogas Association and the Canadian Compost Council.)
+(A joint publication from the W2RO, The Canadian Biogas Association and the Canadian Compost Council.)